 Richard Tuttle was born in 1941.
 The artist received a Bachelor of Arts from Trinity College in Hartford, Connecticut.
 Two years later, Tuttle’s first solo exhibition opened at Betty Parsons in New York City.

 In 1971, the Dallas Museum of Fine Arts in Texas organized an exhibition of Tuttle's work.
 Further exhibitions of the artist's work took place at The Museum of Modern Art in New York City (1972) and the Whitney Museum of American Art in New York City (1975).
 Exhibitions of the artist's work continued in the following decades, including at the Galician Center for Contemporary Art in Santiago de Compostela, Spain (2002) and the Serralves Museum in Porto, Portugal.

-Tuttle's work is owned by almost all of the major museums around the world, including: The Metropolitan Museum of Art in New York City; the Stedelijk Museum in Amsterdam, the Netherlands; and the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
+Tuttle's work is in the permanent collections of numerous major museums around the world, including: The Metropolitan Museum of Art in New York City; the Stedelijk Museum in Amsterdam, the Netherlands; and the Hirshhorn Museum and Sculpture Garden in Washington, D.C.

 Tuttle came to ULAE in September 2001 to work on an independent book project.
 While at the studio, ULAE's Goldston presented the artist with the option of working on a print simultaneously.
 Within moments, Tuttle began the largest print he has made to date—a unique edition of woodblock prints.
 Tuttle has since worked in both intaglio and lithography, utilizing and collaborating with the technical expertise of the printers around him.

 This work explores the way pigment and paper are manipulated in the printmaking process; it was printed à la poupée—a printmaking technique that uses a doll-shaped bundle of fabric or cloth to apply color to different areas of a single plate.More

 - Framed: 15.0 x 43.5 x 2.5 in.